Gametoast/SWBF2-Lua-API/README.md

 - The VSCode extension directory is located in `API\VSCode`
 - The LDT extension directory is located in `API\LuaDevelopmentTools`
-- The file containing all of the VSCode snippets is located in `API\VSCode\snippets\snippets.json`
+- The file containing all of the VSCode snippets is at `API\VSCode\snippets\snippets.json`
-- The file containing all of the LDT snippets is located in `API\LuaDevelopmentTools\Battlefront2API.doclua`
+- The file containing all of the LDT snippets is at `API\LuaDevelopmentTools\Battlefront2API.doclua`
 - Documentation for creating VSCode snippets can be found [HERE](https://code.visualstudio.com/docs/editor/userdefinedsnippets)
 - Documentation for creating LuaDoc (LDT) snippets can be found [HERE](http://keplerproject.github.io/luadoc/manual.html#howto)